 Accounting scholars at Harvard University study how information affects capital allocation across firms, resource allocation within firms, and the behavior of key stakeholders such as shareholders, regulators, customers, and suppliers.
 Students in the program also study the process by which such information is produced and disclosed and the quality of that information.
 Academic work in accounting mainly utilizes statistical/econometric methods and theoretical economic modeling in examining these questions.
 It often draws from and extends frameworks developed in information economics and financial economics.
 Students who study accounting systems within firms often combine these statistical techniques with field research methods, which include conducting field interviews, collecting field data from companies, and designing and running field experiments.

 Please note we will not be accepting applications for the Management area of study for the 2020-2021 academic year in order to complete a review of the program.
-Management is a dynamic field that overlaps with many other business areas and so we strongly encourage applicants interested in Management to also explore Strategy, Technology and Operations Management, and the PhD in Organizational Behavior to see if those fields would be an appropriate fit for their research interests.
+Management is a dynamic field that overlaps with many other business areas and so we strongly encourage applicants interested in Management to also explore he PhD in Business Administration, especially the Strategy and Technology and Operations Management areas of study, as well as the PhD in Organizational Behavior to see if those fields would be an appropriate fit for their research interests.

 Marketing scholars explore the societal and managerial processes by which goods, services, and information are exchanged in a market to satisfy the needs and wants of individuals and organizations.
 Researchers study how firms, including not-for-profit entities, can facilitate these exchanges by discovering ways to better understand consumer behavior and by determining the kinds of activities that can be used to best educate potential customers about the availability and value of offerings relevant to them.
 In addition, marketing as a field is concerned with how different forms of communication, such as social media platforms, enable meaningful interactions between firms and consumers and between consumers and consumers.
 Academic work provides rich insights on how organizations can more effectively serve customers (for example, the collection and use of data to guide R&D investments) and has generated sophisticated approaches to gauge the impact of various efforts (for example, the effect of pricing schemes or salesforce incentive plans on demand generation).
 The findings and frameworks produced also serve public policy makers and advocacy groups who seek to monitor the actions of corporations in order to protect the rights of consumers.